ARM-software/arm-trusted-firmware/docs/firmware-design.md

 Details about the status of the PSCI implementation are provided in the "Power State Coordination Interface" section below.

-#### BL32 (Secure-EL1 Payload) image initialization
+#### AArch64 BL32 (Secure-EL1 Payload) image initialization

 If a BL32 image is present then there must be a matching Secure-EL1 Payload Dispatcher (SPD) service (see later for details).
 During initialization that service must register a function to carry out initialization of BL32 once the runtime services are fully initialized.
 BL31 invokes such a registered function to initialize BL32 before running BL33.
+This initialization is not necessary for AArch32 SPs.

 Details on BL32 initialization and the SPD's role are described in the "Secure-EL1 Payloads and Dispatchers" section below.

 #### BL33 (Non-trusted Firmware) execution

-BL31 initializes the EL2 or EL1 processor context for normal-world cold boot, ensuring that no secure state information finds its way into the non-secure execution state.
-BL31 uses the entrypoint information provided by BL2 to jump to the Non-trusted firmware image (BL33) at the highest available Exception Level (EL2 if available, otherwise EL1).
+EL3 Runtime Software initializes the EL2 or EL1 processor context for normal- world cold boot, ensuring that no secure state information finds its way into the non-secure execution state.
+EL3 Runtime Software uses the entrypoint information provided by BL2 to jump to the Non-trusted firmware image (BL33) at the highest available Exception Level (EL2 if available, otherwise EL1).

-### Using alternative Trusted Boot Firmware in place of BL1 and BL2
+### Using alternative Trusted Boot Firmware in place of BL1 & BL2 (AArch64 only)

-Some platforms have existing implementations of Trusted Boot Firmware that would like to use ARM Trusted Firmware BL31 for the EL3 Runtime Firmware.
+Some platforms have existing implementations of Trusted Boot Firmware that would like to use ARM Trusted Firmware BL31 for the EL3 Runtime Software.
 To enable this firmware architecture it is important to provide a fully documented and stable interface between the Trusted Boot Firmware and BL31.